11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 Though the top management consulting firms have more similarities than differences, each has a unique corporate culture and their own way of assessing applicants.
 The McKinsey personal experience interview is one of the bigger differences.
 On this page we’ll tell you:

-• What the McKinsey PEI is.
+• What the McKinsey Personal Experience Interview is.

 • How it differs from the behavioral interviews of other firms.